The HyperTexts

 all his creations to suffer and die, destroyed all but a handful in the Great

-Flood, then serial murdered babies and animals in the Plagues of Egypt, and so on—to
+Flood, then serial-murdered children, toddlers, infants, babies and animals in the Plagues of Egypt and

 Anyone who claims Jehovah was "good" has not read what the Bible actually says,

-in my opinion, or has not read it honestly.
-The biblical god was not remotely
+or has not read it honestly.
+The biblical god Jehovah was not remotely

 good, praiseworthy or trustworthy.
-Even the greatest Christian poets have struggled with
+Hell, even the greatest Christian poets have struggled with

-the undeniable fact that no one can possibly love or trust Jehovah as he is
+the problem that no one can possibly love or trust Jehovah as he is

 portrayed in the Bible.
-After all, he murdered Adam, Eve and everyone we
+After all, Jehovah murdered Adam, Eve and everyone we

 ever loved, including our pets!
-Consequently, the greatest Christian poets seemed to have little or
+Consequently, the greatest Christian poets had little or

-nothing to do with the dubious "gods" of the Bible.
-In evidence:
+nothing to do with the dubious trio of biblical "gods" or the "good

 • Dante turned for